-And it goes without saying that the consequences of noncompliance are severe, as are the consequences of a finding of misconduct.
-You could be at risk of fines, criminal charges, litigation, and reputational damage.
+And it goes without saying that the consequences of non-compliance are severe, as are the consequences of a finding of misconduct.
+You could be at risk of fines, criminal charges, litigation, and reputation damage.

 Your Goals During a Regulatory Response

-Regulatory investigations differ from litigation in that full compliance in good faith is generally the best strategy.
+Regulatory investigations differ by definition from litigation in that full compliance in good faith is generally the best strategy.
 The following goals can serve as your team’s “good faith” north star when making decisions.

 Get to the bottom of the allegation, whether that means determining that it’s unfounded or rooting out offenders and implementing solutions to prevent a recurrence.